 Bachelor of Arts in Environmental Studies

-In this program, you’ll refine your writing, communication and research skills, and learn how to use tools such as geographic information systems and mapping software.
+In the Environmental Studies program, you’ll strengthen your writing, communication and research skills, and learn technical skills in geographic information systems and mapping software.
 Your courses and research will expand your knowledge of subjects like

 - health and the environment;

 - natural hazards and risk assessment; and more.

 You can design your career path by developing a personalized curriculum that focuses on one or more of the following themes.

 - Social justice